WindowsGuy-code/Windows11-Kernel-Rootkit/README.md

 it isnt suggested to activate this BSOD function since it may rise suspicion and since **NtQuerySystemInformation** is already edited it will already be hidden.

 ## Config ⚙️
-You need to enable BSOD in the defs.hpp file.
+You need to enable BSOD in the defs.hpp file (If you want to).
 You can also enable other stuff like:
 - File Hiding (Enable / Disable)
 - Process Hiding (Enable / Disable)
 - Process Hide Items (List)